Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Mesos.md

 * Table of Contents
 {:toc}

-Note: This legacy scheduler is DEPRECATED and is no longer maintained.
-Please expect a new scheduler in Alluxio 2.0.
+**Note: This legacy scheduler is DEPRECATED and is no longer maintained.
+Please expect a new scheduler in Alluxio 2.0.**

-Alluxio can be deployed through Mesos.
+Alluxio can be deployed through [Mesos](http://mesos.apache.org/getting-started/).
 This allows Mesos to manage the resources used by Alluxio.
-For the Alluxio master the managed resources are the CPU and memory needed by the JVM process.
+For the Alluxio master, the managed resources are the CPU and memory needed by the JVM process.
 For the worker, the additional resources include the ramdisk memory (if configuring memory as a storage tier) and other optional tiered storage such as SSD or HDD.

 ## Mesos version

-Alluxio is compatible with Mesos 0.23.0 and later.
+Alluxio is compatible with Mesos **0.23.0 and later**.

 ## Mesos requirements

-By default, the Alluxio Master needs ports 19998 and 19999, and the Alluxio Worker needs ports 29998, 29999, and 30000.
+By default, the Alluxio Master needs ports *19998* and *19999*, and the Alluxio Worker needs ports *29998*, *29999*, and *30000*.
-For Mesos to run Alluxio, you must either make these ports available to Mesos frameworks, or change the Alluxio ports.
+For Mesos to run Alluxio, you must either make these ports available to the Mesos framework, or change the Alluxio ports.

 ### Making ports available